Jean Pelletier: Chief of Staff to Jean Chrétien

 Pelletier was a longtime close ally and friend of Jean Chrétien.
 They knew each other for years, having first met at boarding school while still youths.
 They attended law school at Laval University together and earned similar reputations as being aggressive.

 When Chrétien won the leadership in 1990, he was largely unpopular in Quebec, rocked by caucus defects, and indecisive in responding to the Oka standoff.
 The federal Liberals were disorganized, near bankruptcy, and dropped in the polls from 50 to 32 per cent.
 In order to reinvigorate his leadership and reorganized his chaotic office, Chrétien hired Pelletier as his chief of staff, while Eddie Goldenberg continued as senior political adviser.

-Pelletier ran unsuccessfully in a Quebec City riding during the 1993 election, which saw the party capture few seats in the province of Quebec outside of their federalist stronghold of Montreal.
+Pelletier ran unsuccessfully in the Quebec City riding during the 1993 election, which saw the party capture few seats in the province of Quebec outside of their federalist stronghold of Montreal.
 That campaign saw Chrétien become Prime Minister, and Pelletier became his Chief of Staff, making him head of the Prime Minister's Office.

 Chrétien praised Pelletier as Chief of Staff, saying "He ran a very tight–and tight-lipped–ship....
 As a result, we didn't suffer from the public feuding, backbiting gossip, and anonymous leaks that had plagued other PMOs.
 Even those columnists and academics who were no fans of the Liberal Party had to concede that Pelletier's operation was among the most efficient and harmonious in memory, despite having been reduced from 120 to 80 employees as a cost-saving measure."
 Jeffrey Simpson, a columnist for The Globe and Mail, noted that "Pelletier stayed away from the media.
 He seldom met with journalists, and when he did, he gave almost nothing away.
 He was courteous, refined, sometimes witty and usually non-informative."

 Pelletier persuaded two designates for Governor General, Roméo LeBlanc and Adrienne Clarkson, to marry their long-time partners, so they could be appointed as Canada's head of state.

 Pelletier remained close friends with Jacques Chirac, who became President of France in 1994.
 Pelletier played an instrumental role in Chrétien and Chirac becoming close friends despite their initial disagreements.
 Chrétien had initially dismissed Chirac as a "right-wing Gaullist" and had been publicly furious when Chirac announced on Larry King Live that France would be one of the first countries to recognize an independent Quebec.
 Years later, when Paul Martin became prime minister and dismissed Pelletier (see below), Chirac criticized Martin for his treatment of Pelletier.